 Finally, a movie named after me I can see in theaters.
 This dusty, dreary, dystopian-looking sequel looks like a 180 shift from the “X-Men” movies of the past, especially the most recent few.
 After “Apocalypse” proved to be the franchise’s lowest point, I look forward to seeing it make a quick comeback.

 Free Fire (March 17)

-With a poster that looks like the climactic scene in “Resovoir Dogs,” “Free Fire” looks to take the Tarantino movie’s climactic scene and make a feature out of it.
+With a poster that looks like the best scene in “Resovoir Dogs,” “Free Fire” looks to take the Tarantino movie’s climax and make a feature out of it.
 Sounds good to me.